prsephton/paintmixer/README.md

 The first time you access the program, you are presented with a default CMYK palette.
 In the real world, such a palette is only found in a colour lazer or inkjet printer, and rarely in paints.

-More commonly, one will have a set of paints, the basic palette being blue, yellow, red, while and black.
+More commonly, one will have a set of paints, the basic palette being blue, yellow, red, white and black.
 From this core set, it is well known that one might mix these to produce a variety of colours and shades.
 Even though the variety is not exhaustive (there are certainly some that are not achievable) there are a great many combinations.